pubg/api-documentation-content/rst/known-issues.rst

 Inaccurate Values for "swimDistance", "rideDistance", and "walkDistance" in the participant object
 ---------------------------------------------------------------------------------------------------
 Players may sometimes have different values for distances in participant.attributes.stats than in the GameResult object.
 In this case, GameResult should be considered as having the accurate values.
-The GameResult object can be found in LogPlayerKill.victimGameResult and LogMatchEnd.results.gameResultOnFinished.
+The GameResult object can be found in LogPlayerKillV2.victimGameResult and LogMatchEnd.results.gameResultOnFinished.